 Shop This Recipe:

-- Muffin/Cupcake Pan – I like this one because of the wide edges making it easy to grab without sticking the thumb of your oven glove into a cupcake.
+- Muffin/Cupcake Pan – I like this one because of the wide edges.
+It is easy to grab without sticking the thumb of your oven glove into a cupcake.

 - Red Gingham Cupcake Papers